DanielleFiene/reddit-clone-react/README.md

 - Navigate between different subreddit topics using the buttons in the header.
 - Search for specific subreddits using the search bar.
+- Click on the posts in the left sidebar to view its details and comments
+- Click on the categories in the right sidebar to see the posts from a specific catagory or community
 - Click on any post to view its comments and details.

 ## Limitations